felipelmc/felipelmc/README.md

 - I study Data Science and Artificial Intelligence 🖥️ at the School of Applied Mathematics ([FGV EMAp](https://emap.fgv.br/)) and Social Sciences 🦉 at the School of Social Sciences ([FGV CPDOC](https://cpdoc.fgv.br/)), :brazil:.
 - I am passionate about data analysis, particularly in its applications to real-world problems :earth_americas:.
-- On a daily basis, I work with Python, R & Excel, Statistics & Machine Learning, Data Visualization, SQL and BI techniques.
+- On a daily basis, I work with Python, Statistics & Machine Learning, Data Viz, and SQL.
 Here I keep some of the projects I have worked on using these and some other tools.
+- Other than that, I'm also into: Political Science, watching sports of any kind[^1], playing video games[^2] , and making people laugh.

 Check my [Linktree](https://linktr.ee/felipe_lamarca) 🔗 or my [Resume](https://drive.google.com/file/d/1aX5t0YRDJhJa1XPqzSN7xi8YAMUpNyA1/view?usp=sharing) 👨🏻‍🎓 for more details!